strongbox/strongbox-docs/docs/developer-guide/getting-started-with-persistence.md

  - [spring-data-neo4j](https://github.com/spring-projects/spring-data-neo4j) to manage transactions in Spring with `Neo4jTransactionManager` and implement custom Cypher queries with Spring Data repositories (by custom queries via the `@org.springframework.data.neo4j.annotation.Query` annotation)
  - [cypher-for-gremlin](https://github.com/opencypher/cypher-for-gremlin) which translates Cypher queries into Gremlin traversals (it has some issues which prevent us from using it for `neo4j-ogm` CRUD operations, these issues will be explained below)
  - [neo4j-ogm](https://github.com/neo4j/neo4j-ogm) to map Java POJOs into Vertices and Edges of Graph
- - We also use custom `EntityTraversalAdapters`, which implement anonimous Gremlin traversals for CRUD operations under `neo4j-ogm` entities.
+ - We also use custom `EntityTraversalAdapters`, which implement anonymous Gremlin traversals for CRUD operations under `neo4j-ogm` entities.

-# Vertices and Edges
+## Vertices and Edges

 Unlike a relational DBMS, Graph DBMS have vertices and edges, not rows and tables.
 So, in terms of Graph, every persistent entity should be stored as vertex or edge.
 An example of a vertex might be `Artifact` or `AritfactCoordinates` and the relation between them would be an edge.
 It should be noted that, unlike RDBMS, object relations are represented by a separate edge, instead of just a foreign key column in a table.
 In addition to vertices, persistence objects can also be edges -- for example, the `ArtifactDependency` would be an edge between `ArtifactCoordinates` vertices.